-A Diamond Problem is a Multiple Inheritance problem.
-Some people calls this problem as Deadly Diamond Problem.
+Answer: A Diamond Problem is a Multiple Inheritance problem.
+Some people call this problem as Deadly Diamond Problem.

-In Scala, it occurs when a Class extends more than one Traits which have same method definition.
+In Scala, it occurs when a Class extends more than one Traits which has the same method definition.

 37. What Is The Best Framework To Generate Rest Api Documentation For Scala-based Applications?

 Answer: Swagger is the best tool for this purpose.
 It is a very simple and open-source tool for generating REST APIs documentation with JSON for Scala-based applications.

 If we use Play with Scala to develop your REST API, then use the play-swagger module for REST API documentation.

 If we use Spray with Scala to develop your REST API, then use the spray-swagger module for REST API documentation.

 38. What Are The Advantages Of Play/scala Stack To Develop Web Applications?

 Answer: The following are the major advantages of Play/Scala stack to develop web applications:

 Open Source: Play is an Open-source free-software framework to develop web applications.